Fantasy is more than dragons

 ~ Riley Westbrook

-My children’s book, Runaway Smile, has won the Gelett Burgess Children’s Book Award, in the Young Adult Fiction category.
+My children’s book, Runaway Smile, won the Gelett Burgess Children’s Book Award, in the Young Adult Fiction category in 2015.
 It was also a finalist in the 2015 International Book Awards, in the Children’s Fiction category and a ‘Children’s Fiction’ Finalist in the 2015 Independent Author Network Book of the Year Awards.

 Most of my books in the Pearseus and SSF series have reached #1 in various Amazon sub-genres.